New pet urgent care coming to Fort Wayne

 The newly constructed building will be located just in front of the main NIVES hospital.

-Due to the short staff, this new facility will only be open Friday, Saturday and Sundays starting at 1 pm.
+Due to the short staff, this new facility will only be open Fridays, Saturdays and Sundays starting at 1 p.m.

 If you would like more information on how to apply for a position, you can visit their website.